CASE STUDY #3

 Output

-These reports were then distributed to firms, potential investors across the sector including those through international offices.
+These reports were then distributed to firms, potential investors across the sector, including those through international offices and made freely available for public use.

 Outcomes